-- b.
-Buy from a local hobby store rather than from an online source.
-Why? - 2).
-You can ask about local sites to fly your aircraft and meet other people who really know their stuff! - a).
+2).
+You can ask about local sites to fly your aircraft and meet other people who really know their stuff!

+- a).
 I practice flying my recreational multirotor on a large field on the Dorothea Dix campus (35.768411, -78.664090), which is located near downtown Raleigh, with other radio control enthusiasts and have gotten a lot of advice. - b).
-The Academy of Model Aeronautics (www.modelaircraft.org/clubsearch.aspx) lists 14 AMA Charter Club sites within 75 miles of Castle Hayne and a total of 86 sites in North Carolina.
+The Academy of Model Aeronautics (www.modelaircraft.org/clubsearch.aspx) lists 13 AMA Charter Club sites within 50 miles of Goldsboro (zip: 27530) and a total of 86 sites